Environmental Fellowship Program

 February 24, 2020

-Preference is given to current ES majors or minors, or prospective ES majors who have completed two or more ES core courses (ENVS1101, ENVS2201, ENVS 2330, or ENVS2403).
+Preference is given to first, second or third year students who are current either ES majors/minors, OR prospective ES majors who have completed two or more ES core courses (ENVS1101, ENVS2201, ENVS 2330, or ENVS2403).

 Students' academic record and financial need are important criteria, though students not receiving aid are eligible.